Nonlinear flows and rigidity results on compact manifolds: Introduction and main results

+In particular, we clarify the following point about Theorem~\ref{Thm:LV}.
+In \cite{MR1134481}, it is established in a weaker form which corresponds to $\theta=1$.
+With this choice the flow defined by \eqref{flow} decreases the functional $\mathcal F$ for a whole interval of values of the parameter $\beta$.
+This was observed in \cite[Section~3.12]{Demange-PhD} with a condition which is not fully explicit.
+It is, however, stated with accurate values in \cite{DEKL}, for the case of the sphere and we will give in Corollary~\ref{Cor:Theta=1} a fully explicit statement on the admissible range for the parameter $\beta$, valid for more general manifolds.
+While Demange obtained a nonlinear improvement of the inequality, his constant in front of the leading order term can be improved as has been done in \cite{MR1338283,MR1412446,MR1631581} by taking~$\theta$ different from~$1$.
+The value of $\theta$ which is used throughout our paper is the one which optimizes the rigidity interval when $\beta$ varies.

 This paper is organized as follows.
-In Section~\ref{Sec:Two}, we introduce two simple computations, which differ from the ones that can be found in \cite{MR1134481,MR1412446,MR1631581}: results are stated in Lemmata~\ref{BW1} and~\ref{BW2}.
-Section~\ref{Sec:Flow} is devoted to the evolution of the functional $\mathcal F$ given by \eqref{functional} under the action of the flow defined by~\eqref{flow}.
-Proofs of Theorem~\ref{Thm:Main} and Theorem~\ref{Thm:Inequality} are given in Section~\ref{Sec:Proofs}.
-However, a simple inspection of the proofs allows to state an improved version of Theorem~\ref{Thm:Inequality}, with an integral remainder term.
-The corresponding results and some consequences have been collected in Section~\ref{Sec:CNS}, as well as the proof of Theorem~\ref{Thm:Main2}.
-The question of the optimality will also be discussed in Section~\ref{Sec:CNS}.
-The use of the flow~\eqref{flow} shows that estimates are in general not optimal, although our approach relies only on global estimates (rather than on pointwise estimates).
-We stress the fact that global estimates allow us to consider the case of sign changing curvatures.
+In Section~\ref{Sec:Two}, we introduce two simple computations, which differ from the ones that can be found in \cite{MR1134481,MR1338283,MR1412446,MR1631581}: results are stated in Lemmata~\ref{BW1} and~\ref{BW2}.
+Section~\ref{Sec:Flow} is devoted to the study of the evolution of the functional $\mathcal F$ given by \eqref{functional} under the action of the flow defined by~\eqref{flow}.
+Proofs of Theorem~\ref{Thm:Main2} and Theorem~\ref{Thm:Inequality} are given in Section~\ref{Sec:Proofs}.
+Moreover, a simple inspection of these proofs allows to state an improved version of Theorem~\ref{Thm:Inequality}, with an integral remainder term.
+The question of the optimality of the range of rigidity and of the optimal constant in the interpolation inequality~\eqref{Ineq:Interp} will also be discussed in Section~\ref{Sec:Proofs}.
+The use of the flow~\eqref{flow} shows that our estimates are in general better than the ones known in the existing literature but still not optimal, although our approach relies only on global estimates (rather than on pointwise estimates).
+We stress the fact that global estimates allow us to consider the case of sign changing curvatures, an issue that has apparently not been considered up to now.
+Finally in Section~\ref{Sec:CNS} some extensions of the above results will be presented and some concluding remarks can be found in Section~\ref{Sec:Conclusion}.